S-DeHerrera-Neil/Collaboration_OperatingSystems/Linux/Logging_and_Security.md

 Logs messages from mail system of severity Error and lower (Error,Warning,Notice,Informational,Debug) to /var/log/test

 # Using XPATH (womp womp)
+XPATH is a linux command and tool to parse through .XML files and grab the desired values.
+Essentially regex for XML files
 - testing tool: [xpather](http://xpather.com/) (similar to regex101)